syserr0r/dj-saml-idp/README.rst

     :target: https://travis-ci.org/mobify/dj-saml-idp

-This is a fork `novapost/django-saml2-idp`_ that is distributed indipendantly as `dj-saml-idp`.
+This is a fork `novapost/django-saml2-idp`_ that is distributed independently as `dj-saml-idp`.

 `dj-saml-idp` implements the Identity Provider side of the SAML 2.0 protocol and makes user authentication available to external applications.